TOTAL BONUSES:

 “Weird” Betting Terms In Horse Racing

 These are all the horse betting glossary common terms explained, but some betting terms in horse racing are simply… weird.
-Most of these are slang words but used pretty common in horse bets.
+Most of these are slang words but used pretty common at popular bookmakers by payment methods in horse bets.
 Here they are:

 Bridge Jumper: A bettor who places a significantly large wager on a single horse, usually 100.000 EUR or more.
 In the casino world, they are known as “whales”.